OctopusDeploy/docs/docs/infrastructure/environments/index.md

 The most common setup is four environments.
 These are:

-1. **Development**, or **Dev** for short is for developers to experiment on.
-It is very much in flux, and you expect it to go up and down quite often.
+1. **Development** or **Dev** for short, is for developers to experiment on.
+It's generally in flux, and can often be expected to be unavailable.
-1. **Test/QA** - Quality assurance test functionality in the Test environment.
+1. **Test/QA** - Quality assurance teams test functionality in the Test environment.
-1. **Staging/Pre-Production** - Staging is used as a final "sanity check" before deploying to Production.
+1. **Staging/Pre-Production** - Staging is used as a final sanity check before deploying to Production.
-1. **Production** is what your users connect to.
+1. **Production** is where your end users normally use your software outside of testing.

 However, we didn't design Octopus Deploy to force people to use a set of predefined environments.
 Some companies only have three environments.
 Others have many more.
-Not everyone names their environments the same way.
+Likewise, not everyone names their environments the same way.
 One person's Test is another person's QA.
-It's important to us that our customers can define and name their environments in the way that best supports their needs.
+It's important that you can name your environments in the way that best supports your organisation's needs.

 Take a look at our [environment recommendations](/docs/infrastructure/environments/environment-recommendations.md) section for more tips.